Loisel/colorview2d/README.rst

 Features:
 ---------

--  Wide range of adjustable filters (mods) that can be extended easily.
+-  Wide range of adjustable filters (mods) using routines from numpy, scipy and scikit.images:

    -  interpolation,
    -  Gaussian and median filters,